ericclack/tkgamelib/README.md

 Code and examples for Plumpton Geek Club.

-An attempt to make Scratch styple programming in Python possible -- in response to the question: "What shall I try after Scratch".
+An attempt to make Scratch style programming in Python possible -- in response to the question: "What shall I try after Scratch".
 Inspired by MIT Scratch: http://scratch.mit.edu/

 I'm aiming for a suite of libraries that: